naomit9/show-hide-password/README.md

 ![Design preview for show and hide password](./Screenshot%202023-11-10%20085741.png)

 ## Project Overview 👋
-This project is a simple stopwatch using HTML/CSS and JavaScript.
-The stopwatch allows users to start, pause and reset the timer, displaying hours, minutes, and seconds.
+This project is a simple project that shows and hide the password when clicking on the eye icon.

 ### Features
-* Start/Pause functionality
+* Show/Hide functionality
-* Display of hours, minutes, and seconds
+* Display of password when clicking the show icon
 * Simple and intuitive user interface

 ### Files Included